Ed on Car002.png

 They filmed and recorded the Ash Grove's 2008 50th Anniversary UCLA Royce Hall sell-out concerts and workshops and the organizing of the event.

 They gathered archival footage, photos, fliers and original taped Ash Grove performances.
-By 2010 the project was put on the back burner for several years, but in 2015 a new team was designated by Ed Pearl and the Board of Directors of the non-profit organization Ash Grove Music, Inc. The new team began work on the film under the supervision of Fred Aronow and continues to the present.
+By 2010 the project was put on the back burner for several years, but in 2015 a new team was designated by Ed Pearl and the Board of Directors of the non-profit organization Ash Grove Music, Inc. The new team with Spencer Showalter and Samuel Curtis began work on the film under the supervision of Fred Aronow.
+They added more interviews and arrived at a rough cut.
+Fred continues work on the film, now with editor Chris Jones, and they have created a fine cut with a running time of 90 minutes.
+Adding producer Jed Riffe to the team, they are now are now working on all of the completion processes to release the film.

 To complete the film, financing will be required for final editing, licensing, legal services and technical processing.
 We will take every possible course that cuts costs as long as we can tell the Ash Grove's story in a way that is as dynamic and engaging as was the Ash Grove itself.